tholden/dynareOBC/README.md

 Recommended additional installations:
  * MATLAB R2016a or later.
- * The MATLAB Parallel Toolbox, or a fully compatible clone.
+ * The MATLAB Parallel Toolbox, or a fully compatible clone, which speeds up assorted routines.
  * The MATLAB Optimization Toolbox, or an alternative non-linear least squares routine, which is required for the experimental `global` option.
 (To use an alternative routine, you must set `dynareOBC.FSolveFunctor`.)
 This toolbox is also required for some options of estimation, as detailed below.
+ * The MATLAB Symbolic Toolbox, which is required for the UseVPA option.
  * A working compiler for MEX which is supported by MATLAB Coder, ideally supporting OpenMP.
 On Windows, a free compiler meeting these requirements is available from: https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx .
 Alternatively, on Windows, with MATLAB r2015b, another free compiler meeting these requirements (which uses much less disk space) is available by clicking on "Add-Ons" in the MATLAB toolbar, then searching for MinGW.
 Be sure to untick the "check for updated files" in the installer that opens.
  * MATLAB Coder, or a fully compatible clone (only used with MATLAB R2015a or later).
  * A competitive mixed integer linear programming solver, such as one of the below (listed in rough order of performance), each of which is available for free to academics: